More of my Free software: Vibrance HDR ~ Wifi Remote Play ~ Erebus RPG

 (Note the above screenshot is from a rather old version of Open Camera - the user interface icons look better these days!)

 The above shows a rather exaggerated example - in practice, you can probably take better photos, but this feature ensures they come out perfectly level, without you having to edit them afterwards in a photo editor.
 Of course you won't always want this - perhaps you're going for artistic 45-degree shots - so this is an option.
 By default it is disabled.
-To enable, open the Popup menu, and enable "Auto-stabilise".
+To enable, open the Popup menu, and enable "Auto-level".
 Note that this feature is memory intensive - it will not be available on devices with low memory.
 Even where it is available, the performance of taking photos will be slower, and there is a risk it may cause the app to fail on devices I haven't been able to test.
 If you do have problems, you'll have to disable the feature again.

 Also note that the feature reduces the available space in the image - because rotating an image makes it no longer fit into a rectangular image, so we have to crop it.
 So it's still advisable to try to hold the camera reasonably level when using this feature.